 To sum up, the final density profile of a halo is composed of three layers

-\Fig\ref{fig:rhoHalo} shows the density profile of a halo around a $10^{4}\Msun$ BH in CDM model and SIDM model with different characteristic soliton radii for illustration.
-One can find that densities of soliton cores in SIDM model are smaller than the density in CDM model.
+Figure~\ref{fig:rhoHalo} shows the density profile of a halo around a $10^{4}\Msun$ BH in the CDM model and SIDM model with different characteristic soliton radii for illustration.
+One can find that densities of soliton cores in the SIDM model are smaller than the density in the CDM model.
 This is because a greater repulsive self-interaction leads to a larger soliton core $r_c$ which reduces densities of solitons.

-In Section~\ref{sec:Inspiral}, we will utilize this profile to compute a dynamical friction and an accretion rate for a stellar-mass BH moving through a IMBH minispike.
+In Sec.~\ref{sec:Inspiral}, we will utilize this profile to compute a dynamical friction and an accretion rate for a stellar-mass BH moving through an IMBH minispike.

 In addition to the solitonic profile, another characteristic feature of SIDM to be compared with the collisionless DM is the effective sound speed due to the pressure caused by the self-interaction.
-Our analysis employs an effective model where the SIDM system reacts to a moving object by generating phonon-like sound waves as follows.
+Our analysis employs an effective model where the SIDM system reacts to a moving object by generating phononlike sound waves as follows.

 Perturbations of the condensate are manifested by the excitation in the SIDM superfluid.
 They stand for sound waves that travel through the condensate.
 To obtain a sound speed at which it travels~\cite{2016arXiv160509580B, BE:2016}, we substitute Eq.~(\ref{eq:meanfield}) into Eq.~(\ref{eq:Schrodinger2}) with neglecting the contributions of the gravity and the perturbation